OpenEvalProject/evals/manuscripts/elife-64694/v2/manuscript.md

 ## Materials and methods

-## Participants
+### Participants

 We obtained imaging and phenotypic data from the NSPN 2400 cohort, which contains questionnaire data on 2402 individuals (with MRI data on a subset of ~300) from adolescence to young adulthood in a longitudinal setting (Kiddle et al., 2018; Whitaker et al., 2016).
 The NSPN study was ethically approved by the National Research Ethics Service and conducted in accordance with NHS research governance standards.
 All participants provided informed consent in writing, with additional parental consent for participants aged less than 16 years at enrollment.
 Included participants completed quality-controlled (see Data preprocessing section) multimodal MRI scans consisting of T1-weighted, MT, and dMRI for at least two time points.
 Our final sample consisted of a total of 208 participants (48% female; mean [range] age = 18.82 [14–25] years at baseline and 19.95 [15–26] at follow-up; inter-scan interval of 11.28 [6–12] months), collected from three different UK sites: Wolfson Brain Imaging Centre and MRC Cognition and Brain Sciences Unit in Cambridge; and University College London.
 We divided the participants into template and non-template cohorts with matched age, sex, and site ratio.
 The template dataset (n = 30; 50% female; mean [range] age = 18.69 [15–24] years at baseline and 19.84 ± 2.66 [16–25] at follow-up) was used for constructing the group mean template manifold and the non-template dataset (n = 178; 47% female; mean [range] age = 18.84 [14–25] years at baseline and 19.97 [15–26] at follow-up) was used for conducting main analyses.
 Of note, changing the template dataset composition did not markedly affect main findings (Figure 1—figure supplement 14).

-## MRI acquisition
+### MRI acquisition

 Imaging data were obtained using Siemens Magnetom TIM Trio 3T scanners.
 T1-weighted and MT sequences were acquired using a quantitative multiparameter mapping sequence (repetition time [TR]/flip angle = 18.7 ms/20° for T1-weighted and 23.7 ms/6° for MT; six equidistance echo times [TE] = 2.2–14.7 ms; voxel size = 1 mm3; 176 slices; field of view [FOV] = 256 × 240 mm; matrix size = 256 × 240 × 176) (Weiskopf et al., 2013).
 The dMRI data were acquired using a spin-echo echo-planar imaging sequence (TR = 8700 ms; TE = 90 ms; flip angle = 90°; voxel size = 2 mm3; 70 slices; FOV = 192 × 192 mm2; matrix size = 96 × 96 × 70; b-value = 1000 s/mm2; 63 diffusion directions; and 6 b0 images).

-## Data preprocessing
+### Data preprocessing

 T1-weighted data were processed using the fusion of neuroimaging preprocessing (FuNP) pipeline integrating AFNI, FSL, FreeSurfer, ANTs, and Workbench (Avants et al., 2011; Cox, 1996; Fischl, 2012; Glasser et al., 2013; Jenkinson et al., 2012; Park et al., 2019), which is similar to the minimal preprocessing pipeline for the Human Connectome Project (Glasser et al., 2013).
 Gradient nonlinearity and b0 distortion correction, non-brain tissue removal, and intensity normalization were performed.
 The white matter and pial surfaces were generated by following the boundaries between different tissues (Dale et al., 1999), and they were averaged to generate the midthickness contour, which was used to generate the inflated surface.
 The spherical surface was registered to the Conte69 template with 164k vertices (Van Essen et al., 2012) and downsampled to a 32k vertex mesh.
 Quality control involved visual inspection of surface reconstruction of T1-weighted data, and cases with faulty cortical segmentation were excluded.
 Surface-based co-registration between T1-weighted and MT weighted scans was performed.
 We generated 14 equivolumetric cortical surfaces within the cortex and sampled MT intensity along these surfaces (Paquola et al., 2019a).
 The vertex-wise MT profiles for each surface depth were averaged based on the Schaefer atlas with 200 parcels (Schaefer et al., 2018).
 The dMRI data were processed using MRtrix3 (Tournier et al., 2019), including correction for susceptibility distortions, head motion, and eddy currents.
 We visually inspected the quality of co-registration between the adolescence data and adult-driven surface template as well as parcellation atlas, and all data showed reasonable registration results.

-## Structural connectome manifold identification
+### Structural connectome manifold identification

 Structural connectomes were generated from preprocessed dMRI data (Tournier et al., 2019).
 Anatomically constrained tractography was performed using different tissue types derived from the T1-weighted image, including cortical and subcortical gray matter, white matter, and cerebrospinal fluid (Smith et al., 2012).
 Multi-shell and multi-tissue response functions were estimated (Christiaens et al., 2015), and constrained spherical-deconvolution and intensity normalization were performed (Jeurissen et al., 2014).
 The tractogram was generated with 40 million streamlines, with a maximum tract length of 250 and a fractional anisotropy cutoff of 0.06.
 Subsequently, spherical-deconvolution informed filtering of tractograms (SIFT2) was applied to reconstruct whole-brain streamlines weighted by the cross-section multipliers, which considers the fiber bundle’s total intra-axonal space across its full cross-sectional extent (Smith et al., 2015).
 The structural connectome was built by mapping the reconstructed cross-section streamlines onto the Schaefer 7-network based atlas with 200 parcels (Schaefer et al., 2018) then log-transformed to adjust for the scale (Fornito et al., 2016).
 We opted for this atlas as it (i) allows contextualization of our findings within macroscale intrinsic functional communities (Yeo et al., 2011), (ii) incorporates the option to assess results across different granularities, and (iii) aligns the current study with previous work from our group (Benkarim et al., 2020; Paquola et al., 2020; Park et al., 2021b; Park et al., 2021a; Rodríguez-Cruces et al., 2020) and others (Baum et al., 2020; Betzel et al., 2019; Osmanlıoğlu et al., 2019).

 Cortex-wide structural connectome manifolds were identified using BrainSpace (https://github.com/MICA-MNI/BrainSpace; Vos de Wael et al., 2020a).
 First, a template manifold was estimated using a group representative structural connectome of the template dataset.
 The group representative structural connectome was defined using a distance-dependent thresholding that preserves long-range connections (Betzel et al., 2019).
 An affinity matrix was constructed with a normalized angle kernel, and eigenvectors were estimated via diffusion map embedding (Figure 1A), a nonlinear dimensionality reduction technique (Coifman and Lafon, 2006) that projects connectome features into low-dimensional manifolds (Margulies et al., 2016).
 This technique is only controlled by a few parameters, computationally efficient, and relatively robust to noise compared to other nonlinear techniques (Errity and McKenna, 2007; Gallos et al., 2020; Hong et al., 2020; Tenenbaum et al., 2000), and has been extensively used in the previous gradient mapping literature (Hong et al., 2019; Hong et al., 2020; Huntenburg et al., 2017; Larivière et al., 2020a; Margulies et al., 2016; Müller et al., 2020; Paquola et al., 2019a; Park et al., 2021b; Valk et al., 2020; Vos de Wael et al., 2020a).
 It is controlled by two parameters α and t, where α controls the influence of the density of sampling points on the manifold (α = 0, maximal influence; α = 1, no influence) and t controls the scale of eigenvalues of the diffusion operator.
 We set α = 0.5 and t = 0 to retain the global relations between data points in the embedded space, following prior applications (Hong et al., 2019; Margulies et al., 2016; Paquola et al., 2019a; Paquola et al., 2019b; Vos de Wael et al., 2020a).
 Briefly, the eigenvectors estimated from the decomposition technique generate a connectivity coordinate system (Bijsterbosch et al., 2020; Haak et al., 2018; Huntenburg et al., 2018; Margulies et al., 2016; Mars et al., 2018) – the diffusion map, where Euclidean distances in the manifold correspond to diffusion times between the nodes of the network (Coifman and Lafon, 2006).
 In this manifold space, interconnected brain regions with similar connectivity patterns are closely located, and regions with weak similarity in connectivity patterns are located farther apart.
 After generating the template manifold, individual-level manifolds were estimated from the non-template dataset and aligned to the template manifold via Procrustes alignment (Langs et al., 2015; Vos de Wael et al., 2020a).
 To analyze change in the low-dimensional manifold space, we simplified the multivariate eigenvectors into a single scalar value that is., manifold eccentricity (Figure 1B).
 Manifold eccentricity was calculated as the Euclidean distance between the manifold origin and all data points (i.e., brain regions) in manifold space.
 The template center was defined as the centroid of the first three eigenvectors, which explained 50% variance.
-Specifically, manifold eccentricity was defined as follows:(1)CT=1N∑i=1NTE1i, ∑i=1NTE2i, ∑i=1NTE3i(2)ME=∑e=13IEe-CTe2
+Specifically, manifold eccentricity was defined as follows:

+$$
+C_{T}=\frac{1}{N}\sum_{i=1}^{N}TE1_{i},\sum_{i=1}^{N}TE2_{i},\sum_{i=1}^{N}TE3_{i}
+$$

+$$
+ME=\sqrt{\sum_{e=1}^{3}IE_{e}-C_{T}e^{2}}
+$$

-CT is the template manifold origin, N the number of brain regions, T∙ the template manifold, ME the manifold eccentricity, I∙ the individual manifold, and CTe the origin of e-th template manifold.
+$C_{T}$ is the template manifold origin, $N$ the number of brain regions, $T∙$ the template manifold, $ME$ the manifold eccentricity, $I∙$ the individual manifold, and $C_{T}e$ the origin of e-th template manifold.
 Simply, as shown in Figure 1—figure supplement 15, each brain region (i.e., each dot in the scatter plot) is described as a vector from the manifold origin (i.e., triangular mark in the scatter plot), and manifold eccentricity is simply a length (i.e., Euclidean distance) of that vector.
 Shifts in connectivity patterns of a given region thus will lead to shifts in the vectors, which in turn changes the manifold eccentricity.
 Thus, manifold eccentricity quantifies global brain organization based in the connectivity space.

-## Age-related changes in structural manifolds
+### Age-related changes in structural manifolds

 We assessed changes in manifold eccentricity across age using a linear mixed effect model (Worsley et al., 2009), controlling for effects of sex, site, head motion, and subject-specific random intercept to improve model fit in accelerated longitudinal designs.
 The t-statistics of each brain region were computed, and we corrected for multiple comparisons by using an FDR threshold of q < 0.05 (Figure 1C; Benjamini and Hochberg, 1995).
 We stratified age-related effects based on a seminal model of neural organization and laminar differentiation that contains four cortical hierarchical levels (Mesulam, 1998), as well as seven intrinsic functional communities (Yeo et al., 2011; Figure 1D).
 To assess the effects with respect to age2, we repeated implementing a linear mixed effect model by adding a quadratic term of age to the model.

 To provide the underlying structure of manifold eccentricity, we compared the changes in manifold eccentricity with those in connectome topology measures.
 We first defined clusters within the identified regions based on their spatial boundaries (Figure 1—figure supplement 1A).
 Then, we calculated degree centrality, as well as modular measures of within-module degree and participation coefficient using the Brain Connectivity Toolbox (https://sites.google.com/site/bctnet/) (Rubinov and Sporns, 2010) and connectivity distance using a recently published approach (Larivière et al., 2020b).
 Degree centrality is defined as the row-wise sum of the weighted connectivity matrix, representing the connection strength of a given node (Rubinov and Sporns, 2010).
 Connectivity distance is a given brain region’s geodesic distance to its structurally connected brain areas within the cortex (Oligschläger et al., 2019), and it is defined as the multiplication between the geodesic distance and the binarized structural connectome (Hong et al., 2019; Oligschläger et al., 2019).
 Within-module degree and participation coefficient are nodal measures reflecting different facets of community organization (Rubinov and Sporns, 2010).
 For each individual subject, community structure was defined using Louvain’s algorithm (Blondel et al., 2008) and a consistency matrix was constructed, where each element of the matrix represents whether the two different nodes are involved in the same community (i.e., 1) or not (i.e., 0) (Figure 1—figure supplement 2A).
 We constructed the group-wise consistency matrix by averaging the consistency matrix of all subjects and applied k-means clustering (Figure 1—figure supplement 2B).
 The optimal number of clusters was determined using the silhouette coefficient, that is, the k that maximized the silhouette coefficient (Kannan et al., 2010).
 We calculated within-module degree and participation coefficient based on these modules.
 Within-module degree is the degree centrality within a community, indicating intra-community connection strength, while participation coefficient represents inter-community connectivity (Rubinov and Sporns, 2010).
 We calculated linear correlations between changes in manifold eccentricity and those in each graph-theoretical measure for each cluster (Figure 1—figure supplement 1B).
 The significance of the correlation was corrected using 1000 permutation tests by randomly shuffling subject indices in one of the data vectors, and we corrected for multiple comparisons across clusters using an FDR procedure (Benjamini and Hochberg, 1995).
 To visualize age-related changes in these parameters, we stratified each measure according to discretized age bins (<17, 17–19, 19–21, 21–23, ≥23; Figure 1—figure supplement 3).

-## Cortical morphology and microstructure
+### Cortical morphology and microstructure

 It has been shown that macroscale cortical morphology and microstructure significantly change during development (Gogtay et al., 2004; Khundrakpam et al., 2017; Paquola et al., 2019a; Shaw et al., 2006).
 Here, we confirmed these changes by assessing age-related changes in MRI-based cortical thickness measures and intracortical measures of MT, an index sensitive to myelin content (Weiskopf et al., 2013), using linear mixed effect models (Figure 2A; Worsley et al., 2009).
 We further regressed out cortical thickness and MT from the connectome manifold eccentricity metric.
 We then implemented linear mixed effect models using the residuals of manifold measures to assess whether age-related connectome manifold effects exist above and beyond age-related effects on cortical morphology and microstructure (Figure 2B).

-## Subcortico-cortical connectivity
+### Subcortico-cortical connectivity

 To assess age-related changes in subcortical manifold organizations in addition to cortical manifold structures, we first parcellated the accumbens, amygdala, caudate, hippocampus, pallidum, putamen, and thalamus for each individual (Patenaude et al., 2011), and approximated cross-sectionl streamlines connect each subcortical region to the rest of the brain.
 For each individual and each subcortical region, we projected the streamline strength to cortical manifold space by weighting the cortical manifolds with the streamline strength of the connection between each subcortical region and cortical parcels, yielding a matrix with the form of (number of brain regions × number of cortical manifolds).
 We averaged the matrix across the axis of cortical manifolds to construct subcortical-weighted manifold vector.
 We assessed age-related changes in the subcortical-weighted manifold using a linear mixed effect model (Worsley et al., 2009), controlling for sex, site, head motion, and subject-specific random intercept, and FDR corrected for multiple comparisons (Figure 3; Benjamini and Hochberg, 1995).

-## Transcriptomic analysis
+### Transcriptomic analysis

 We performed spatial correlation analysis to post-mortem gene expression data and carried out a developmental enrichment analysis (Figure 4).
 In brief, we first correlated the t-statistics map, which represents age-related changes in manifold eccentricity that controlled for cortical morphology and microstructure, with the post-mortem gene expression maps provided by the Allen Institute using the Neurovault gene decoding tool (Gorgolewski et al., 2015; Gorgolewski et al., 2014; Hawrylycz et al., 2012).
 Leveraging mixed effect models to associate the input t-statistic map with the genes of six donor brains, Neurovault yields the gene symbols associated with the input spatial map.
 Gene symbols that passed for a significance level of FDR < 0.05 were further tested whether they are consistently expressed across different donors using abagen toolbox (Markello et al., 2020; copy archived at https://github.com/rmarkello/abagen; Arnatkeviciute et al., 2019; Hawrylycz et al., 2012).
 For each gene, we estimated whole-brain gene expression map and correlated it between all pairs of donors.
 Leveraging CSEA developmental expression tool (http://genetics.wustl.edu/jdlab/csea-tool-2; Dougherty et al., 2010; Xu et al., 2014), we evaluated the significance of overlap between the genes showing consistent whole-brain expression pattern across donors (FDR < 0.05) with RNAseq data obtained from BrainSpan dataset (http://www.brainspan.org).
 The significance was calculated based on Fisher’s exact test (Fisher, 1922) with FDR correction (Benjamini and Hochberg, 1995).
 The CSEA tool provides simplified results of gene enrichment profiles along six major brain regions (i.e., cortex, thalamus, striatum, cerebellum, hippocampus, amygdala) across 10 developmental periods (from early fetal to young adulthood) approximated from mouse data, yielding a total of 60 combinations of developmental enrichment profiles (Xu et al., 2014).
 We repeated developmental enrichment analysis using the genes identified from the rotated maps of the age-related changes in manifold eccentricity (100 spherical rotations).
 For each iteration, we obtained developmental expression profiles using the identified genes, where the FDR-corrected p-values built a null distribution.
 For each brain division and developmental period, if the actual p-value is placed outside 95% of the null distribution, it was deemed significant.
 As the Allen Brain Institute repository is composed of adult post-mortem datasets, it should be noted that the associated gene symbols represent indirect associations with the input t-statistic map derived from the developmental data.

-## Association with the development of cognitive function
+### Association with the development of cognitive function

 Leveraging a supervised machine learning with ten-fold cross-validation, we predicted full IQ score measured by the Wechsler Abbreviated Scale of Intelligence (Wechsler, 1999) at follow-up using cortical and subcortical features.
 Four different feature sets were evaluated: (i) manifold eccentricity of the identified cortical regions at baseline and (ii) manifold eccentricity at baseline and its longitudinal change (i.e., differences between follow-up and baseline), and (iii) cortical manifold eccentricity and subcortical-weighted manifold of the identified regions at baseline and (iv) manifold eccentricity and subcortical-weighted manifold at baseline and their longitudinal changes.
 For each evaluation, a subset of features that could predict future IQ was identified using elastic net regularization (ρ=0.5) with optimized regularization parameters (L1 and L2 penalty terms) via nested ten-fold cross-validation (Cawley and Talbot, 2010; Parvandeh et al., 2020; Tenenbaum et al., 2000; Varma and Simon, 2006; Zou and Hastie, 2005).
 We split the dataset into training (9/10) and test (1/10) partitions, and each training partition was further split into inner training and testing folds using another ten-fold cross-validation.
 Within the inner fold, elastic net regularization finds a set of non-redundant features to explain the dependent variable.
 Using a linear regression, we predicted the IQ scores of inner fold test data using the features of the selected brain regions by controlling for age, sex, site, and head motion.
 The model with minimum MAE across the inner folds was applied to the test partition of the outer fold, and the IQ scores of outer fold test data were predicted.
 The prediction procedure was repeated 100 times with different training and test sets to reduce subject selection bias.
 Prediction accuracy was indexed by computing linear correlations between the actual and predicted IQ scores as well as MAE.
 A 95% confidence interval of the accuracy measures was also reported.
 Permutation-based correlations across 1000 tests were conducted by randomly shuffling subject indices to check whether the prediction performance exceeded chance levels.
 To assess whether our model outperforms baseline model, we predicted IQ of test data using average of IQ of training data (i.e., predicted IQ = mean(training set IQ)).
 The improvement of prediction performance was assessed using Meng’s z-test (Meng et al., 1992).
 In addition to predicting future IQ, we performed the same prediction analysis to predict the change of IQ between the baseline and follow-up.

-## Sensitivity analysis
+### Sensitivity analysis

-## Spatial scale
+#### Spatial scale

 To assess the consistency of our findings across spatial scales, we additionally performed the linear mixed effect modeling using a finer parcellation scheme of 300 parcels (Figure 1—figure supplement 4; Schaefer et al., 2018).

-## Site and sex effect
+#### Site and sex effect

 Participants were recruited from three different sites.
 To assess whether the longitudinal changes in manifold eccentricity across age are consistent across different sites, we calculated interaction effects of the relationship between age and manifold eccentricity of the identified regions across sites (Figure 1—figure supplement 5B).
 In addition, we computed interaction effect of the relationship between age and manifold eccentricity across male and female subjects to assess whether the age-related changes are affected by biological sexes (Figure 1—figure supplement 5C).

-## Different parameters for diffusion map embedding
+#### Different parameters for diffusion map embedding

 To assess the sensitivity of our findings, we generated connectome manifolds with different parameters for diffusion map embedding (α = 0.25, 0.5, 0.75; t = 0, 1, 2, 3).
 We assessed age-related changes of the newly defined manifold eccentricity and calculated linear correlation with t-statistic map of the default setting (α = 0.5; t = 0; Figure 1C).

-## Gradient alignment fidelity
+#### Gradient alignment fidelity

 To assess robustness of individual alignment, we computed linear correlations between the template and individual manifolds before and after alignment.
 We also repeated the linear mixed effect modeling after excluding 10% of subjects with the lowest alignment to the template manifold (Figure 1—figure supplement 6).

-## Connectome manifold generation using principal component analysis
+#### Connectome manifold generation using principal component analysis

 To explore consistency of our results when using different dimensionality reduction techniques, we generated connectome manifolds using principal component analysis (Wold et al., 1987), instead of relying on diffusion map embedding (Coifman and Lafon, 2006), and performed longitudinal modeling (Figure 1—figure supplement 7).
 We compared the eigenvectors estimated from diffusion map embedding and principal component analysis using linear correlations.

-## Longitudinal changes in graph-theoretical measures
+#### Longitudinal changes in graph-theoretical measures

 To compare longitudinal changes in manifold eccentricity with those in graph-theoretical centrality measures, we calculated betweenness, degree, and eigenvector centrality of the structural connectomes and built similar linear mixed effects models to assess longitudinal change (Figure 1—figure supplement 8).
 Betweenness centrality is the number of weighted shortest paths between any combinations of nodes that run through that node, degree centrality is the sum of edge weights connected to a given node, and eigenvector centrality measures the influence of a node in the whole network (Lohmann et al., 2010; Rubinov and Sporns, 2010; Zuo et al., 2012).
 Spatial similarity between t-statistics of centrality and manifold measures was assessed with 1000 spin tests that account for spatial autocorrelation (Alexander-Bloch et al., 2018).

-## Manifold eccentricity analysis based on all eigenvectors
+#### Manifold eccentricity analysis based on all eigenvectors

 We repeated our analysis by calculating manifold eccentricity from all eigenvectors to assess consistency of the findings (Figure 1—figure supplement 9).

-## Robustness of group representative structural connectome
+#### Robustness of group representative structural connectome

 We compared the distance-dependent thresholding (Betzel et al., 2019) that was adopted for the main analysis with a consistency thresholding approach (Wang et al., 2019).
 The latter averages subject-specific matrices, in addition to performing a 50, 40, 30, 20, and 10% thresholding, as well as simple averaging (i.e., 0% thresholding) (Figure 1—figure supplement 10).

-## Connectome manifolds based on structural parcellation
+#### Connectome manifolds based on structural parcellation

 To confirm whether functional and structural parcellation schemes yield consistent results, we repeated our main analyses using 200 cortical nodes structural parcellation scheme, which preserves the macroscopic boundaries of the Desikan–Killiany atlas (Desikan et al., 2006; Vos de Wael et al., 2020a; Figure 1—figure supplement 11).

-## Longitudinal modeling using edge weights
+#### Longitudinal modeling using edge weights

 In addition to the analyses based on manifold eccentricity, linear mixed effect modeling using connectome edge weights assessed age-related longitudinal changes in streamline strength (Figure 1—figure supplement 12).

-## Manifold eccentricity and pubertal stages
+#### Manifold eccentricity and pubertal stages

 To assess the relationship between manifold eccentricity and pubertal stages, we selected a subset of participants who completed Tanner scale (Marshall and Tanner, 1970; Marshall and Tanner, 1969), which quantifies pubertal stages from 1 (pre-puberty) to 5 (final phase of physical maturation).
 However, the score was collected at baseline and for 73/208 participants only.
 To confirm robustness, we performed linear mixed effect modeling using this subset (Figure 1—figure supplement 13A).
 In addition, we assessed interaction effects of Tanner scale and manifold eccentricity restricted to the regions identified from the overall sample (Figure 1—figure supplement 13B).

-## IQ prediction using nonlinear model
+#### IQ prediction using nonlinear model

 We additionally predicted future IQ score using decision tree learning, a nonlinear approach that builds a regression tree model a root node and split leaf nodes, where the leaf nodes contain the response variables (Breiman et al., 1984; Figure 5—figure supplement 2).

-## Data and code availability
+### Data and code availability

 The imaging and phenotypic data were provided by the NSPN 2400 cohort.
 As stated in https://doi.org/10.1093/ije/dyx117, the NSPN project is committed to make the anonymised dataset fully available to the research community, and participants have consented to their de-identified data being made available to other researchers.
 A data request can be made to openNSPN@medschl.cam.ac.uk.
 Codes for connectome manifold generation are available at https://doi.org/10.1038/s42003-020-0794-7; https://github.com/MICA-MNI/BrainSpace (copy archived at swh:1:rev:1fb001f4961d3c0b05b7715f42bcc362b31b96a5; Vos de Wael et al., 2020b), and those for calculating manifold eccentricity and subcortical-weighted manifold, as well as performing linear mixed effect modeling to assess age-effects on these features, at out GitHub (https://github.com/MICA-MNI/micaopen/tree/master/manifold_features; copy archived at swh:1:rev:d3988d51e01940007595761dab6b846ce2506433; Park, 2021).
 Source data are provided with this paper.